 - Spaghetti with Fried Peppers

-VIDEO ON HOW TO MAKE PENNE ALLA SORRENTINA
+VIDEO ON HOW TO MAKE BAKED PENNE ALLA SORRENTINA

-Penne alla Sorrentina is lighter than your normal baked pasta, but just as delicious and filling!
+Baked penne alla Sorrentina is lighter than your normal baked pasta, but just as delicious and filling!
+(VIDEO ABOVE)

 - 350 grams penne rigate, (about 4 cups)